kserve/website/docs/admin/servicemesh/README.md

 ```

 ### Disable Top Level Virtual Service
 KServe currently creates an Istio top level virtual service to support routing between InferenceService components like predictor, transformer and explainer, as well as support path based routing as an alternative routing with service hosts.
-However in serverless service mesh mode this creates a problem that in order to route through the underlying virtual service created by Knative Service, the top level virtual service is required to route to the Istio Gateway instead of the InferenceService component on the service mesh directly.
+In serverless service mesh mode this creates a problem that in order to route through the underlying virtual service created by Knative Service, the top level virtual service is required to route to the `Istio Gateway` instead of to the InferenceService component on the service mesh directly.

-By disabling the top level virtual service, it eliminates the extra route to istio local gateway and the authorization policy can check the source namespace when mTLS happens directly between service to service when activator is not on the request path.
+By disabling the top level virtual service, it eliminates the extra route to Istio local gateway and the authorization policy can check the source namespace when mTLS is established directly between service to service and activator is not on the request path.
 To disable the top level virtual service, add the flag `"disableIstioVirtualHost": true` under the **ingress** config in inferenceservice configmap.

 ```bash
 kubectl edit configmap/inferenceservice-config --namespace kserve